rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 5. Show total cases, total tests, and the percent of confirmed cases of total tests
+### 5. What are the total cases, total tests, and the percent of confirmed cases of total tests?

 ``` sql
 SELECT dea.continent, dea.location, dea.date, dea.total_cases, vac.total_tests, (dea.total_cases/vac.total_tests)*100 AS CasesPerTest